Polygala sanguinea L.

 Lookalikes - None.

 Other info. - This small but pretty species is found throughout most of Missouri, less commonly in a few south-central and far northwestern counties.
 Beyond Missouri its range extends throughout most of the Midwest and into New England and Canada.
 When in flower, the plant is easily identified by its unique inflorescences, which have a tendency to be most strongly pinkish near the apex.
-The flowers are irregular, and the most noticeable colorful portion is actually the enlarged sepals.

 Certain species of the genus Polygala have been used in traditional medicine.
 The plants contain saponins and, commonly, calcium oxalate crystals.
 At one time they were believed to increase milk production in cattle, and this is the source of both the common name and the scientific genus name (Polygala = ancient Greek for "much milk").

-Photographs taken at Taberville Prairie, MO., 6-7-03, and at Bethel Prairie, MO., 7-4-03 (DETenaglia); also at Shaw Nature Reserve, Franklin County, MO, 7-22-2008, Crowley's Ridge Conservation Area, Stoddard County, MO, 8-14-2009, Hughes Mountain Natural Area, Washington County, MO, 5-21-2012, and Don Robinson State Park, Jefferson County, MO, 6-25-2017 (SRTurner).
+Photographs taken at Taberville Prairie, MO., 6-7-03, and at Bethel Prairie, MO., 7-4-03 (DETenaglia); also at Shaw Nature Reserve, Franklin County, MO, 7-22-2008, Crowley's Ridge Conservation Area, Stoddard County, MO, 8-14-2009, Hughes Mountain Natural Area, Washington County, MO, 5-21-2012, Don Robinson State Park, Jefferson County, MO, 6-25-2017, and at Western Star Flatwoods, Phelps County, MO, 6-23-2023 (SRTurner).